 Effective June 1, 2022, BKD, LLP merged with the accounting firm, Douglas Hughes Goodman, LLP to create a new firm, FORVIS, LLP.
-Also effective June 1, 2022, FORVIS LLP assumed the agreement from BKD.
+Also, effective June 1, 2022, FORVIS LLP assumed the agreement from BKD.

-On November 13, 2023, the Authority's external auditor, FORVIS, LLP, will present the fiscal year ended June 30, 2023, audited financial statements and reports (Attachments A through E) to the Audit Committee for their review and acceptance.
+On November 13, 2023, the Authority's external auditor, FORVIS, LLP, presented the fiscal year ended June 30, 2023, audited financial statements and reports (Attachments A through E) to the Audit Committee for their review and acceptance.
+After receiving the presentation and reviewing the reports, the Audit Committee recommends that the Board accept the reports.